About Toshikan Traditional Karate and Kobudo

 Sensei Mac's style of karate is Goju-Ryu, a traditional karate style that originates in Okinawa, Japan.
 His sensei is Tetsuji Nakamura Sensei, who now lives in Toronto, and his master sensei is Morio Higaonna Sensei, who lives in Okinawa, but travels the world leading seminars.

-In the practice of traditional weapons (kobudo), Sensei Mac’s teacher is Tamayose Hidemi Sensei, who lives in Okinawa.
+In the practice of Okinawa traditional weapons (kobudo), Sensei Mac’s teacher is Tamayose Hidemi Sensei, who lives in Okinawa.
 Much of Mac’s life is engaged with teaching.
 In his full-time work he has taught for more than 25 years in both the K-12 school system and in adult education.
 Since 1995, he has taught with North Island College.
-He currently works at the Campbell River and Courtenay campuses.
+He currently works at the Courtenay campus.

 The practice of karate gives one skills in self-defense, builds confidence, empathy for others, increases flexibility, coordination, strength, agility and balance.
 Karate is as much about exercise for the mind as it is for the body.
 One learns some Japanese language and culture, pattern recognition, memory improvement.
 "Karate is for all ages," says Sensei Mac.
 "I have taught students from age 6 to 75.
 And, it can be a lifetime of learning.
 I still travel several times a year to train with and learn from my sensei.
 What I learn from them, I bring back to my students.
 There are also opportunities for my students to take part in extra seminars and tournaments."

 Toshikan Belongs to International Karate and Kobudo Organizations